Jonathan M. Huie

 About Me

-I am a PhD student and NSF Graduate Research Fellow at the George Washington University in
+I am a PhD candidate and NSF Graduate Research Fellow at the George Washington University in

 Dr. Sandy Kawano's lab.

-also actively collaborating on projects involving fishes with diverse feeding strategies, fishes that have adhesive suction cups, and anole ecomorphology.
+also actively collaborating on projects involving fish feeding morphology, adhesive suction cups in fishes, and anole ecomorphology.

 Browse my website